Skin Conditions During Pregnancy

 If you want to use an OTC product that contains an ingredient not on this list, contact your health care professional.

 Some prescription acne medications should not be used while you are pregnant:

 - Hormonal therapy—Several medications that block specific hormones can be used to treat acne.
 Their use during pregnancy is not recommended due to the risk of birth defects.

 - Isotretinoin—This drug is a form of vitamin A. It may cause severe birth defects in fetuses, including intellectual disabilities, life-threatening heart and brain defects, and other physical deformities.

 - Topical retinoids—These medications are a form of vitamin A and are in the same drug family as isotretinoin.
 Unlike isotretinoin, topical retinoids are applied to the skin, and the amount of medication absorbed by the body is low.
 However, it is generally recommended that use of these medications be avoided during pregnancy.
 Some retinoids are available by prescription.
-However, other retinoids can be found in some over-the-counter products.
+But other retinoids can be found in some OTC products.
 Read labels carefully.

 Hormonal changes and the higher amounts of blood in your body during pregnancy can cause tiny red veins, known as spider veins, to appear on your face, neck, and arms.
 The redness should fade after the baby is born.